AntaresSimulatorTeam/antares-doc/docs/reference/misc-gen.md

 <span class="param-badge badge-matrix">matrix</span>
 This window is used to handle all input data regarding miscellaneous non dispatchable generation.
-On picking any area in the primary list, the user gets direct access to all data regarding the area, which amount to 8 ready-made 8760-hour time-series (expressed in MW):
+On picking any area in the primary list, the user gets direct access to all data regarding the area, which amount to 8 ready-made 8760-hour time series (expressed in MW):

 - `CHP` generation
 - `Bio Mass` generation